SmartMobilityAlgorithms/GettingStarted/README.md

 ### Language Choice

-We have choosen `python` as the main and only language as it doesn't have much jargon and the single to noise ratio in code is very high; it is almost like pseudocode. `Python` is not the optimal language for scientific computing and especially with large graphs that we extract from maps.
+We have choosen `python` as the main and only language as it doesn't have much jargon and the signal to noise ratio in code is very high; it is almost like pseudocode. `Python` is not the optimal language for scientific computing and especially with large graphs that we extract from maps.
 All the major routing and navigation engines usually use `C++` or `Java` and most of the authors of the seminal papers in the field usually provide `C++` implementation accompying their papers.
 What would be the perfect trade-off between `python` and `C++`? `Julia`; it was made with scientific computing in mind and it gives a comparable performance with `C++` and with almost the readability  of `python`.
-We went with `python` because of its massive community and sometimes when you get stuck at `julia` you can't find help on the internet.

-But, we would love to have `Julia` implementation for the algorithms in the organization so if you want to do so, don't hesitate to open PR with your `Julia` code.
+Surely, We would love to have `Julia` implementation for the algorithms in so if you want to do so, don't hesitate to open PR with your `Julia` code and just change the code line by line from `Python` to `Julia`.

 ---